MGantz22/Solo-Project-4/README.md

 ## Description

 _This is a project showcasing the skills I've learned so far at Epicodus; This is my Forth solo project.
-On this page you can order a pizza of your choosing by selecting a pizza size, type and add extra toppings.
-Then it will display the final cost of the order._
+On this page you can order a pizza of your choosing by selecting a pizza size, type and add extra toppings if desired.
+Then the page will display the final selection and cost of the order._

 ## Setup/Installation Requirements